s-rathyen/s-rathyen.github.io/projects/project-1.md

 summary: My first Java game.
 ---

 Witch Hunt! was my first foray into game development in Java.
 I made this game for my ICS 111 class, which was my first programming course.
-I thoroughly enjoyed that course (which I took as an elective in my engineering pathway), and it actually inspired me to change my major and pursue software development as a Computer Science stuedent.
+I thoroughly enjoyed that course (which I took as an elective in my engineering pathway), and it actually inspired me to change my major and pursue software development as a Computer Science student.

 Witch Hunt! was challenging but fun to make, and made me realize how much I enjoy game development.
 Now that I've had a bit more experience with programming, I realize that it would be easy to implement WASD or arrow game controls that would make the game much less tedious to play.